martaszk/gep_own_consumption/README.md

 05 - Marta adds CWON (nature's contribution) corrections.
 Also Marta adds CWON to the commerical agriculture github repo.
    - Marta brings in discounting for PPP correction.
 06 - Ryan starts summary stats.
 Marta helps as she wants.

+#Comments:
+# We change the columns heads to small letters at the end, as the whole has been written with capital letters